OpenEvalProject/evals/manuscripts/elife-65167/v1/manuscript.md

 The Results are organized into eight sections, the first describing the overall location and structure of the varunid mushroom body.
 This is followed by the identification of its neural components and their arrangements as elaborate networks comprising the paired calyces.
 Descriptions of the internal organization of the calyces’ rostral extensions, and their two prominent columns, culminates with an explanation of the cortex-like organization of overlying gyri to which the columns project.
 The final observations address the relationship of the mushroom body to the reniform body, a center common to malacostracan crustaceans.
 To provide a three-dimensional understanding of this highly intricate system, descriptions refer to locations and arrangements within a reconstructed lateral protocerebrum and its major components (see Materials and methods).

-## The varunid lateral protocerebrum (Figures 1–3)
+### The varunid lateral protocerebrum (Figures 1–3)

 In crabs, as is typical of stomatopods and most decapod crustaceans, the most anterior part of its brain, the protocerebrum, is flanked each side by a lateral outgrowth that expands into an enlargement of the eyestalk immediately proximal to the retina (Figure 1A).
 This volume of brain comprises the lateral protocerebrum (Figures 1A and 2A).
 The lateral protocerebrum is connected to the midbrain proper by the eyestalk nerve composed of axons relaying information to and from the midbrain.

 ![Figure 1.](https://cdn.elifesciences.org/articles/65167/elife-65167-fig1-v1.jpg)

-**Figure 1.:** Hemigrapsus nudus and a comparison of its lateral protocerebrum with that of the fly Drosophila melanogaster.(A) Schematic of the Hemigrapsus brain (frontal view) and major neuropils.
+**Figure 1.:** (A) Schematic of the Hemigrapsus brain (frontal view) and major neuropils.
 Abbreviations: ALPR, anterior lateral protocerebrum; A1, antennular nerve; A2, antennal nerve; AnN, antenna 2 neuropil; BU, lateral bulb of the central complex; CB, central body; ESN, eyestalk nerve; LAL, lateral accessory lobe; LAN, lateral antennular lobe neuropil; LA, lamina; LO, lobula; LPR, lateral protocerebrum; MAN, median antenna 1 neuropil; MB, mushroom body; ME, medulla; OL, olfactory lobe; OGT, olfactory globular tract; PMPR, posterior medial protocerebral neuropils; PB, protocerebral bridge; RE, compound retina.
 The eyestalk nerve (ESN) carries all axons connecting the brain with the lateral protocerebrum.
 (B, C) The crab lateral protocerebrum aligned with that of Drosophila (in both, the optic lobe’s lamina is omitted) The white dashed line in H. nudus divides its rostral lateral protocerebral volume from its caudal volume; in Drosophila the dashed line divides the rostral volume of the protocerebrum from the rest of the hemi-brain.
 In both taxa, the filled arrow M indicates medial, and the open arrows R, C indicate, respectively, rostral and caudal.
 Both schematics depict a view from the ventral side of the lateral protocerebrum/ hemi-brain.
 Abbreviations: Ca, calyx; Clm, column; gc, globuli cells; gct, globuli cell tract; Gy, gyri; LH, lateral horn; LO, lobula complex; ME, medulla; RB, reniform body.
 Scale bars: A, 500 μm; B, 100 μm; C, 50 μm.

 ![Figure 2.](https://cdn.elifesciences.org/articles/65167/elife-65167-fig2-v1.jpg)